If you’re diligent about asphalt maintenance, you can help your parking lot last much longer.

 Letting oil spots sit briefly may not affect your parking lot too extensively, but these stains must be removed before sealing, or the product may not adhere properly.

-For more guidance on proper Utah asphalt maintenance, contact us here at Renaissance Asphalt.
+For more guidance on proper Utah asphalt maintenance, contact us here at Renaissance Asphalt Services.
 Our experts can help you ensure that your parking lot stays secure and intact for years to come.